My Old Duchess: Production

-The film was based on a comic sketch called "Mumming Birds" by Fred Karno.
-The film was made and recorded at Elstree Studios in Borehamwood, Hertfordshire.
 It was the feature film debut for George Lacy, who had previously appeared in many touring companies as a female impersonator.
 It was also the film debut for sixteen year old Daphne Courtney.
 The song "Stepping Stones", sung by Lacy and Davies, was written and composed by Robert Stanley, Harry Tilsey and Tolchard Evans.

 Release

-In July 1933, the Kinematograph Weekly reported the film was to be screened on 22 August 1933, at a trade show at the Hippodrome in London.
-In December 1933, according to the Kinematograph Weekly, the film premiered at a "suburban kinema" on 10 December 1933, and further stated "it is no exaggeration to say that the usual crowded Sunday night audience simply laughed themselves hoarse at the remarkable performance of the star."
+In July 1933, Kinematograph Weekly reported the film was to be screened on 22 August 1933, at a trade show at the Hippodrome in London.
+In December 1933, according to Kinematograph Weekly, the film premiered at a "suburban kinema" on 10 December 1933, and stated "it is no exaggeration to say that the usual crowded Sunday night audience simply laughed themselves hoarse at the remarkable performance of the star."
 The film was then screened on 4 January 1934 at the Phoenix Theatre in London.
-It was released under the title Oh, What a Duchess!.

-Home media

-The film was released on DVD in 2015 under the original title Oh, What a Duchess!, along with the 1935 British comedy drama film It's a Bet, directed by Alexander Esway.
-The double bill DVD was titled "British Comedies Of The 1930s Volume 2".